fachat/cbm_ultipet/README.md

 4. Replace C129 and C136 with 100uF capacitors, with the Minus pole to the speaker connectors

 ![output stage](fixes/audio2.png)
+Note, this shows C157 "removed" by cutting it, and the (larger black) 100uF cap on C136.
+This fixes one of the channels.
+For the other channel, C156 needs to be removed too and  C129 should also be replaced by a 100uF.

 5a.
 Cut the traces from the audio connector to the volume potentiometer, and add 56k Ohm resistors instead